- TOP CITIES

 -

 In India, only 15-20% of lung cancer cases are detected in the early stages.
-Read about things you should know about lung cancer.
+Read about things you should know about lung cancer to avoid complications.

 Alternative Therapies For Lung Cancer

-Lung cancer requires orthodox medical treatment.
+Lung cancer requires conventional medical treatment.
 However, some patients feel that a complementary approach via alternative therapies can help in the management of the side effects caused during the treatment.
 These consist of:

 Acupuncture